yshmarov/moneygun/README.md

 ### Generators

-`Inbox` is an example of a well-integrated **resource** scoped to an `organization`.
+`Project` is an example of a well-integrated **resource** scoped to an `organization`.
 With pundit authorization and tests.
 Use it as an inspiration.

 To quickly generate nested resources you can use [gem nested_scaffold](https://github.com/yshmarov/nested_scaffold)